You can download the finished grid layout direct from the Roccat Powergrid site using the button below.Download

 - After a couple weeks of using the tablet controls, running missions and some PVE combat I’ve found there are a few limitations.

 - For general flight and mission running, where you can take your eyes off the screen it’s good fun and adds to the immersion of the game.
-Personally I find it’s still slower than using keys, but I’m not using it for speed, but to make it more fun to play.
+Personally I find it’s still slower than using keys, but I’m not using it for speed, I’m using it to increase the fun.

 - I think that using it for macros rather than single key presses will make it more useful and I plan to add “request docking permission” to the layout.